LukeGrahamLandry/franca/devlog.md

 function to infer args. very bad sign that im relieved to have changed something in the sema file without causing the world to collapse around me.
 - fixed a `unhandled node type CVariadicMarker` when you try to `::` a varargs call
+- import_c keep enum names and export them to be useable from franca
+- removed "VoidPtr: hack to match old behaviour and still call intern_type at the beginning", so now c `*void` will export as franca `rawptr` (without `Type Error: expected rawptr but found rawptr`).
+- still don't know why there were two entries for .VoidPtr in the fixed types but we used the latter one so it's fine to just skip an index. it seems i just randomly added an extra one when i started hardcoding type id numbers (10 months ago). maybe i just didn't notice it was already there?

 ## (Apr 16/17)